What is in this leaflet

 - Abnormal dreams

 Slowly reducing the amount of Pristiq being taken reduces the possibility of these effects occurring.
+In some people this may need to occur over periods of months or longer.

 Some of these symptoms may impair driving, or the operation of dangerous machinery.
 Avoid these activities if you experience any of these symptoms.